photo stories

 A considerable number of British nationals chose Florence as their residence and bought villas, often the most beautiful ones, in the city and its surroundings.

 Frederick Stibbert (1838) is still well known thanks to the museum named after him.
-We can see him in this photo taken at the racecourse (he’s the gentleman with a moustache on the left of the picture).
+We can see him in this photo taken at the racecourse (he’s the gentleman with the top hat on the right of the picture).

 Stibbert was born in Florence from an English father and an Italian mother.